|

 169 Convention

-The I.L.O Convention 169 is based on respect for the cultures and
+The I.L.O Convention 169 is based on respect for the

-postulates are:
+Its two basic postulates are:

-lifestyles and institutions; and,
+and institutions; and,

 2. their right to participate effectively in decisions that